software-tools-books/js4ds/_en/callbacks.md

 - The retained records are given sequence numbers to relate them back to the original data.
   (These sequence numbers are 1-based rather than 0-based.)

-You may want to use `Array.reduce` to generate the sequence numbers.
+You will probably want to use `Array.reduce` to generate the sequence numbers.
-Use the web to find a description of it, and work with a partner to ensure that you understand how it works.

 {% include links.md %}